pongpwner/anime-character-memory-game/README.md

 # Anime Character Memory Game
  check out the live website https://candid-creponne-edb9ea.netlify.app/

-## How to play
+## Objective
   Try to click every character tile once without repeating.

+## Rules
+*  Click every character tile once without repeating
-After every tile click, the board will shuffle all tiles.
+*  After every tile click, the board will shuffle all tiles
+*  The game ends when all character tiles have been clicked once or when the timer runs out
+*  The amount of time left on the timer is added to the player's score after every tile click
+*  Point bonuses are awarded every 10 correct tile selections and when the player beats the game

 # Getting Started with Create React App